A quick little story I wrote about this mystical place:

 I remember him best at night: sitting by the fire after supper, telling stories about Newborn’s peak to me and my brothers as we sat upon our mother’s lap listening to them all together.
 The Mountain was a place of magic to him, and he would tell us tales about it that made the hair on my arms stand up.

 I was only five years old when I first climbed its peak with him; but even then I remember being struck by how different it was from any other mountain in the world.
 It is not very high, but it is steep and jagged: a place of sharp edges and sudden drops.
 There are no trees upon its peak; only rocks that have been worn down to smoothness by the wind, so that they shine like jewels in the sun.
+My father told me once that there was once a castle at Newborn’s summit: built long ago by one of my ancestors who had made his fortune in the north.
+But it was a ruin now, and no one had lived there for many years.

 The castle may be gone, but I can still see its walls in my mind’s eye: high and white-washed, with towers at each corner that rise above them like fingers pointing to heaven.
 It must have been beautiful once; but when I climbed up onto those ruins as a boy—the first time we went together—it seemed only sad to me then: an empty place where nothing moved or sang except the wind through the grasses on its battlements.